da-lbrecht/MD_CodeChecking/readme.md

 ### Download App (`download_app.py`)

-This application downloads `.do` files and results from a specified AWS S3 bucket and saves them in two local locations: "ManyDaughters_RT_AnalysisPackage" and "ManyDaughters_PC_AnalysisPackage_95".
+This application downloads `.do` files and results from a specified AWS S3 bucket.
+The `.do` files are saved in both "ManyDaughters_RT_AnalysisPackage" and "ManyDaughters_PC_AnalysisPackage_95" folders, while the results are saved in the "ManyDaughters_RT_AnalysisPackage" folder.

 #### Usage